NorthDecoder/jsDebugUtility/README.md

 # jsDebugUtility
-A collection of javaScript debugging utilities
+A collection of javaScript debugging utilities, collated from various sources and combined here for reference and hopefully improvement.